Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/22_reporting.md

             fields = 'name,status,exit,duration,realtime,cpus,%cpu,memory,%mem,peak_rss,workdir,native_id'
         }
         ```
+    3. Add the Nextflow `-resume` flag to your run script to avoid re-running completed processes:

+    ```
+    nextflow run main.nf -profile slurm -c config/custom.config -resume

-    4. Save, and run the workflow:
+    4. Save the config and run the workflow:
     ```bash
     ./run.sh
     ```

     5. View the newly generated trace file inside the `runInfo/` folder

-These added fields help you track down the scheduler job and work directories
-for debugging.
+    ```bash
+    cat runInfo/trace-<newest timestamp>.txt
+    ```

+    6. Now view the previously generated trace file:
+    ```bash
+    cat runInfo/trace-<newest timestamp>.txt
+    ```

+Note that despite running with `-resume`, the trace file is still generated afresh for the entire run, including full resource usage details as if the process was executed again.
+This is very handy for benchmarking and tracking resource usage over multiple runs, as the full workflow details are always included in the latets trace regardless of whether a task was cached or re-executed.

 It is up to you how you want to configure your traces for your own pipelines and how much added information you require.
+The suggestions we have demonstrated in this lesson are a good starting point for most bioinformatics workflows.

-## Summary
+## 2.2.5 Summary

-Nextflow's profiling features are powerful automations that scale nicely when
-you have many processes in a pipeline.
-This saves the need for manual
-benchmarking such as using `time`.
+In this section, we have:

+    - Enabled Nextflow's execution report and timeline features to generate HTML reports summarising our workflow run
+    - Used the `nextflow log` command to extract resource usage information from previous runs
+    - Enabled trace reporting in our custom configuration file to generate detailed process-level resource usage reports and additional fields assisting with debugging

+These powerful profiling features can help you benchmark and debug your runs, monitor resource usage, and plan for upcoming compute needs.
+Applying these tools when you set up your own pipelines will help you build efficient and reliable workflows that make the best use of your HPC resources.

-## Checkpoint
+## 2.2.6 Code checkpoint

+Complete code at the end of Section 2.2:

 ??? abstract "Show code"